Alkaline Water on the Dr Sebi Diet

-Most of either don't drink enough, or what we do drink doesn't possess the necessary levels of alkalinity and minerals essential for maintaining a healthy state.
+Most of the water we drink doesn’t possess the necessary levels of alkalinity and minerals essential for maintaining a healthy state.

 Dr. Sebi would often speak on USHA village and the geothermal spring there that pumps water "heated to 200 degrees Fahrenheit out of the ground".